albertodesignz/albertodesignz/README.md

 ---

 ## 🚀 What I Do
-- **At LexisNexis Risk Solutions**
+**At LexisNexis Risk Solutions**
   I lead UX Design and strategy across Insurance, government, business and healthcare industries for various platforms like:
+- **Cirium On Time Performace AI**
+  - Partnered with Cirium, a division of Risk that specializes in aviation analytics to create the industry's first AI assistant that provides insights into On Time Performance (OTP). https://journey.cirium.com/otp-award/landing

 - **CopLogic Solutions** a platform of different web based applications created for law enforcement, insurance and consumers.
 This includes:
   - **BuyCrash**, an online solution designed to help consumers, insurance and others to retrieve citations. https://buycrash.lexisnexisrisk.com/ui/home
   - **Community Crime Map**, a open access map that shows the different types of crime in a given area. https://communitycrimemap.com/
   - **Coplogic Ethos**, a cloud-based citation and report management and delivery systems designed to optimize agency workflows.

+  -
   *Translation: I design tools that matter in the real world, not just pretty screens.*

 - **Founder of A.I.dvocate**